murathankarasu/Recommend-Service/README.md

 # Lorien

-This project is an API service that provides content and ad recommendations based on users' emotional interactions.
+This project features an empathy-driven algorithm that recommends content and ads based on the emotional patterns detected in user interactions.

 ## Features